Xorejing/xsd2thrift-maven-plugin/README.md

 You need Maven (http://maven.apache.org/) installed.
 To build xsd2thrift-maven-plugin, run `mvn install`.

-xsd2thrift-maven-plugin has been compiled with Java 7.
-You may want to adjust source/target settings in the pom.
+xsd2thrift-maven-plugin has been compiled with Java SE 7.

 The fork  (https://github.com/Xorejing/xsd2thrift) , branch feature/maven-plugin includes all needed modifications.
 These modifications will be added to xsd2thrift eventually.